juandpinto/jdpinto.com/content/blog/2018-in-review.md

 ## Family

-We celebrated our third anniversary early in the year.
+My wife and I celebrated our third anniversary early in the year.
 We began our adventures in Israel as part of my Fulbright Fellowship, which has been quite a wild journey.
 Our son and daughter turned two and one respectively.
 This was our first full year raising two kids, and we've realized that two is twice as hard but also twice as fun!
 Who knows what having three kids will bring?

 <div class="grid">
   <a href="/images/2019-01-06_3.jpg"><img src="/images/2019-01-06_3.jpg"></a>